 - Security uncertainties after recent data breaches.
 In August 2022, LastPass was hit by a massive data breach that exposed entire password vaults.
+While LastPass claims that users are safe (due to the fact that the company doesn’t have access to their master passwords), security experts say this is misleading.
 Even worse, the company’s announcement came five months after the initial breach — leaving customers in the dark about the potential risks.

 - It has a severely limited free version.
 Free user accounts offer a choice between desktop and mobile.
 This means that you have to pay for LastPass Premium (or switch to another password manager) if you want a cross-device tool.

 - Questionable marketing and breach responses.
 Since the data breach, LastPass has been slow to release information.
 Several cybersecurity experts have also questioned the honesty and transparency of their response [*].